Hafsa993/KnowHouseApp/README.md

 - **Dart SDK:**
   The Dart SDK is bundled with Flutter, so no separate action is required if you followed the Flutter installation steps.

-- **A suitable IDE for flutter as described in the official Guide** [Official Instructions for Installation](https://docs.flutter.dev/get-started/install)
+- **A suitable IDE for flutter as described in the official Guide:**
+  [Official Instructions for Installation](https://docs.flutter.dev/get-started/install)

 ## Downloading the Project